mumoshu/helmfile-gitops/README.md

 You've got everything!

-- Universal system for running CI and CD pipelines (brigade)
+1. GitOps operator (Flux or Argo CD) **OR** Universal system for running CI and CD pipelines (brigade)
-- Universal tool for deploying whatever (helm-x, helmfile)
+2. Universal tool for deploying whatever (helm, kustomize, k8s manifests, helm-x, helmfile)

 ## Who the author was?